 3. Guarding breeds probably the most common, popping the dog in the kennel or a crate can trigger this on leaving they shake off and are completely normal but they can be defensive dogs and also seek opportunities to defend.

-3. How does the owner feel about the dog and their behavior or what actually happens when the owner tries to take the item or when the dog predicts that the owner is going to do it.
+The aim is to seek a pattern.
+After identifying the pattern it is important to establish what rules you have, what are the non-negotiables and how will you ensure the dog understands.
+How do you feel about the dog and their behaviour or what actually happens when you try to take the item or when the dog predicts that you are going to do it.

-It is important that dogs have a safe space eg a crate or a pen and if they are defensive dogs they will often get worse with muzzles if the dog is scared or has a predisposition to fear then counting conditioning by adding food to bowls, hand feeding and avoidance of confrontations whistle conditioning etc will all help also working on cues such as go to crate with speed if guarding food bowls and train to go on a platform or a pen.
-If guarding food have a safe pattern around feeding use a pen to target in a pen or a raised bed so make sure to work on boundary training.
+It is important that dogs have a safe space eg a crate or a pen and if they are defensive dogs they will often get worse with muzzles.
+If the dog is scared or has a predisposition to fear then counting-conditioning by adding food to bowls, hand feeding and avoidance of confrontations, whistle conditioning etc will all help.
+Also working on cues such as go to crate with speed if guarding food bowls or toys and train to go on a platform or a pen.
+If guarding food have a safe pattern around feeding use a pen or a raised bed so make sure to work on boundary training.

 With regard to food and item guarding, train behaviours on items that the dog doesn't like to guard, a great game is kitchen pickups, also go to bed, put this in a box, stay with item, leave the item and join me.